 Unlike the Central Banks around the world, this protocol algorithmically regulates inflation, by halving miners’ rewards every 4 years.

-And the next Bitcoin halving will occur in May 2020.
+And the next Bitcoin halving, which we referred to above, will occur in May 2020.

 What this means is that Bitcoin may, once again, experience a surge in its price after its 2020 halving.

-Take these predictions with a grain of salt for there is a multitude of factors that need to be taken into consideration.
+Take these projections with a grain of salt for there is a multitude of factors that need to be taken into consideration.

 Commodities like Bitcoin often undergo bear and bull markets, which can make price predictions quite unreliable.
 One of the reasons this happens is due to its unregulated and unpegged nature, as opposed to fiat currencies.